The 5 Best EV ETFs to Invest in Now

 Expense ratio: 0.68%

-The DRIV ETF from Global X has nearly $1 billion in assets and has a focus on autonomous driving technology.
-As a result, its largest holdings are what most people would refer to as tech companies, such as Alphabet (Nasdaq: GOOG), Microsoft (Nasdaq: MSFT), and Intel (Nassdaq: INTC).
+The DRIV ETF from Global X has over $1 billion in assets and has a focus on autonomous driving technology.
+As a result, its largest holdings are what most people would refer to as tech companies, such as Alphabet (Nasdaq: GOOG), Microsoft (Nasdaq: MSFT) and Intel (Nasdaq: INTC).
 However, the largest holding is Tesla.
 It’s also worth noting it has sizable holdings in Toyota (NYSE: TM) and General Motors (NYSE: GM).

-The fund’s top-10 holdings take up a significant portion of the total holdings at 29%.
-Overall, DRIV has 76 holdings.
+The fund’s top-10 holdings take up a significant portion of the total holdings at close to 30%.
+Overall, DRIV has 73 holdings.
 If you want an EV ETF that invests in manufacturing as well as self-driving and microchips, DRIV is a good bet.

 KraneShares Electric Vehicles & Future Mobility ETF